 Special about the forth island Ameland is that we can sail our ships right up the beach.
 From there you can take a walk along the stunning shoreline or visit one of the four nostalgic little villages.

-The smallest inhabited and fifth island is Schiermonnikoog.
-The nature of this Wadden island has been able to develop without human intervention.
+The smallest inhabited and fifth largest island is Schiermonnikoog.
+The special nature of this Wadden Island has been able to develop without human intervention.
 Therefore it is extremely rich in a variety of birds.
 Thanks to the constructed cycle paths this island is a feast for the eyes during a bike ride.

 Mudflat hiking is walking on the seabottom at low tide.
 Traditionally ‘Wadlopers’ or Mud flat walkers, crossed from the mainland to a Wadden island.

 Every day the area between the mainland and the Wadden Islands is partly dry.
 At that moment, which only takes a few hours, the whole environment changes.
 Where you first could swim from the sailboat, huge sandbanks suddenly appear and even the species of birds change.
-A walk on these dry plains is a different experience every time because nature cannot be captured.
+A walk across these temporary dry plains is a different experience every time because nature does not allow itself to be captured.